Tiki Barber: Miscellaneous TV appearances

 Barber is a frequent judge on the Food Network show Iron Chef America, along with the show Chopped.

 Barber appeared as a guest judge on Project Runway.
 The challenge was to design Barber a dress shirt to wear on the Today Show.

 Barber appeared with his family on NBC's show Celebrity Family Feud which premiered on June 24, 2008.

 Barber appeared as the guest in the "Not My Job" section of the NPR news quiz show Wait Wait...
 Don't Tell Me! in November 2008.
 He answered three questions about Mickey Mouse on the occasion of Mickey's 80th birthday.

 Barber was the 'mobile shout out' on an episode of the Discovery Channel game show Cash Cab.
 The question was "What is the name of the famous John Steinbeck novel that followed the travels of Tom Joad?".
 Both Barber and the contestant incorrectly answered with Lonesome Dove by Larry McMurtry; the correct answer was The Grapes of Wrath.

 In the 2008 series Knight Rider, Barber played a drill sergeant who was murdered during an underground MMA fight in the episode "Fight Knight".
 His character was filmed dressing down an unseen private and used by KITT to distract the owner of the illegal club long enough to allow for capture by Michael.
 He was also spoofed by KITT at the end of the episode.

 Barber appears in multiple episodes as himself in the 2009 iteration of The Electric Company.
 His "character" is adored by women and adolescents alike and is portrayed as a very likable and forthright role model.
 One episode even puts him in the role of a judge, trying a case of pet negligence towards his bird.

+In 2009 he guest starred on the Wow!
+Wow!
+Wubbzy! episode “What a Card”, playing a fictionalized version of himself known as Touchdown Tiki.

 In the Dave Matthews Band music video for their 2001 single "Everyday," Barber was featured as one of the people being hugged.

 In 2014, Barber appeared as himself in Orange Is the New Black in the Season 2 episode "It Was the Change" which was the 12th episode of the season.

 Barber co-hosted season 2 of Ultimate Beastmaster with Chris Distefano and season 3 with CM Punk.

 Barber and his wife Traci appear in Season 12 of The Real Housewives of New Jersey.